 Lyrics of Bhangra

-Bhangra lyrics cover social issues like love, relationships, marriages, alcohol.
+Bhangra’s lyrics cover social issues like love, relationships, marriages, and alcohol.
 These also include Punjabi Independence Heroes like Bhagat Singh.
 A high, energetic voice is there while singing the couplets with lots of pomp and show.
 Dance is the main aspect of Bhangra rather than Music.

 Costume of Bhangra Dancers

-Men wrap a four to six-meter long Chadra or a silken cloth around the wrist along with the coat and the headgear.
+Men wrap a four to six-meter-long Chadra or a silken cloth around the wrist along with the coat and the headgear.
 Long shirts known as Kurtas are also worn.
 Women, on the other hand, wear a Ghagra – a long skirt.
-Dupattas – the colorful veils are also worn by the women.
+Dupattas – colorful veils are also worn by women.

 The Dance Form of Bhangra

 Garba dance is one which hails from Saurashtra – one part out of the four parts of Gujarat.
 Garba songs are in praise of the Goddess Amba describing her Strength, power, and her beauty.
 Social Themes and seasons also make a part of the Garba Songs.
 Damru, Tabla, Nagara, pot drum, percussion, Ektaro, Ravan hattho, Jantar, Pavo, shehnai, Murli, Turi, and tutri are the musical instruments used in Garba Dance.